30 attend Morphew memorial

-A memorial for Suzanne Morphew was held at the Salida Rotary Amphitheater in Riverside Park on Saturday.
-More than 30 individuals attended the event from as far away as Denver.
+More than 30 people from as far away as Denver attended a memorial for Suzanne Morphew Saturday at the Salida Rotary Amphitheater in Riverside Park .

-Angela Leewaye was the main speaker at the event.
-She lead the group in prayer to start the event, shared a bible verse and read a poem she had specifically written for Morphew at the memorial.
+Angela Craft was the main speaker at the event.
+She led the group in prayer to start the event, shared a Bible verse and read a poem she had specifically written for Morphew at the memorial.
 She said, “This isn’t about us; this is about Suzanne.”

-She said that Morphew is likely in heaven right now and that it was the responsibility of the people gathered at the event to remember her and find answers, both to help Morphew and provide hope and support for others who may be in a similar situation.
+She said Morphew is likely in heaven right now, and it was the responsibility of the people gathered at the event to remember her and find answers, both to help Morphew and provide hope and support for others who may be in a similar situation.

 The group plans to plant a tree in Riverside Park in Morphew’s memory and organize another search for her body in the coming months.
 They are currently working with the Bureau of Land Management on their plans for the search.

 Shirts with butterflies and branded with the phrase #JusticeForSuzanne were available for purchase at the event.
-There were also hope rocks and bracelets Saturday.
+Hope rocks and bracelets also were available.

 (0) comments